cloudflare/cloudflare-docs/content/workers/get-started/quickstarts.md

 {{<worker-starter title="Router" repo="cloudflare/workers-sdk/templates/worker-router" description="Run different logic based on the URL and request method.
 Use this starter to Build REST APIs or applications that require routing logic.">}}

 {{<worker-starter title="Speedtest" repo="cloudflare/workers-sdk/templates/worker-speedtest"
-description="Measure download / upload connection speed from the client side, using the Performance Timing API.">}}
+description="Measure download/upload connection speed from the client side, using the Performance Timing API.">}}

 {{<worker-starter title="Sentry" repo="bustle/cf-sentry" description="Log exceptions and errors in your Workers application to Sentry.io - an error tracking tool.">}}